stratum-mining/sv2-spec/05-Mining-Protocol.md

 This acts as a broadcast message that distributes work to all channels under the same group with one single message, instead of one per channel.

 The proxy MAY transform this multicast variant for downstream standard channels into `NewMiningJob` messages by computing the derived Merkle root for them.
-A proxy MUST translate the message into `NewMiningJob` for all downstream standard channels belonging to the group in case the `SetupConnection` message had the `REQUIRES_STANDARD_JOB` flag set (intended and expected behavior for end mining devices).
+A proxy MUST translate the message into `NewMiningJob` for all downstream standard channels belonging to the group in case the `SetupConnection` message had the `REQUIRES_STANDARD_JOBS` flag set (intended and expected behavior for end mining devices).

 The server MUST NOT assign a `job_id` that is already in use by another currently valid job on the same channel.